kyma-incubator/compass/docs/compass/08-01-basic-flow-tutorial.md

 1. Go back to the Kyma Console UI.
 You can see that the `test-app` Application is registered in the **Applications/Systems** view.
 Select `test-app` and bind it to your Namespace by selecting the **Create Binding** button.

 2. From the drop-down list in the top right corner, select your Namespace and go to the **Catalog** view.
 You will see your services available under the **Services** tab.
 Select the `test-app` service.
-Provision the service instance by choosing your Package as **Selected plan** from the dropdown list and clicking the **Add** button in the top right corner of the page.
+Provision the service instance by choosing your Bundle as **Selected plan** from the dropdown list and clicking the **Add** button in the top right corner of the page.

 3. Create a Function.
 In the **Overview** tab, click the **Deploy new resource** button and upload the file with the [Function](./assets/function.yaml).